René Duprée: Return to the independent circuit (2015–2021)

-Pro Wrestling Noah (2020–present)
+Pro Wrestling Noah (2020–2022)

 Duprée signed with Pro Wrestling Noah as a member of Takashi Sugiura's Sugiura-gun stable.
 He made his in-ring debut teaming with fellow Sugiura-gun member, El Hijo de Dr. Wagner Jr. to defeat Kenoh and Masa Kitamiya.
 Duprée and Hijo de Dr. Wagner Jr. would enter in the Global Tag League, where they won by defeating AXIZ in the finals.
 On April 19, 2020, they defeated Naomichi Marufuji and Masaaki Mochizuki to win the GHC Tag Team Championship.

 On July 26, 2020, it was announced that Duprée and Wagner Jr. vacated the GHC Tag Team Championships.
 On April 30, 2022, Duprée made his return after a near two year absence due to the COVID-19 pandemic teaming with Wagner Jr. defeating the team of Daiki Inaba and Masato Tanaka.
 On May 4, 2022, Duprée and Wagner Jr. defeated Takashi Sugiura and Hideki Suzuki to reclaim the GHC Tag Team Championships they previously were forced to vacate.
 On May 21, 2022, Duprée and Wagner Jr. lost the GHC Tag Team Championships to the team of Michael Elgin and Masa Kitamiya.

 Personal life

-Goguen's father, Emile, is also a professional wrestler and a promoter.
+Goguen's father, Emile, was also a professional wrestler and a promoter.

 After leaving WWE, Goguen adopted several tattoos, including flame patterns on his forearms and lower legs, the kanji characters for Japan (日本) on his left deltoid and pectoral, and a large crucifix spanning across his back.

 On October 14, 2009, Goguen married in Japan.

 He hosts a podcast titled Cafe De Rene.